That router botnet the FBI asked us to help kill? Yep, it's still alive

 "I'm concerned that the FBI gave people a false sense of security," Talos senior technology leader Craig Williams said in an interview with Ars Technica.
 "VPNFilter is still operational.
 It infects even more devices than we initially thought, and its capabilities are far in excess of what we initially thought.
 People need to get it off their network."

-The FBI didn't respond to repeated requests for comment on how effective its efforts to fight the botnet were.
+The FBI declined to comment on the report or say how effective its efforts to fight the botnet were.

 Talos also found that the malware has affected more routers from ASUS, D-Link, Huawei, Ubiquiti, UPVEL and ZTE.
 New devices from previously affected vendors include Linksys, MikroTik, Netgear and TP-Link, according to the firm.